1930 Wisconsin Supreme Court special election

 The 1930 Wisconsin Supreme Court special election was a special election held on Tuesday, April 1, 1930, to elect a justice to the Wisconsin Supreme Court.
 Incumbent justice Chester A. Fowler (appointed to fill a vacancy after the death on the bench of Aad J. Vinje) won election to the remainder of Vinje's term, defeating two challengers.

+Background

+Incumbent justice Chester A. Fowler had been appointed by Governor Walter J. Kohler Sr. in April 1929 to fill the vacancy created by the death of Justice Aad J. Vinje.
+Being 66 years of age when appointed, Fowler was the court's oldest judge.